-Fig. 2 – First two iterations generated in the one variable scenario using Gaussian random field landscape with the resulting IBD patterns and resistance surfaces ResistanceGA, resGF, and SDM.
+Fig. 2 – Resistance surface generated by the three assessed methods.
+First two iterations generated in the one variable scenario using Gaussian random field landscape with the resulting IBD patterns and the resistance surfaces generated from each method: ResistanceGA, resGF, LCTA and SDM with their corresponding weighted R2.